Asia Pacific IT Services Market Size and Share

 View Global Report

-Asia-Pacific IT Services Market Analysis by Mordor Intelligence
+Asia Pacific IT Services Market Analysis by Mordor Intelligence

 Key Report Takeaways

-• By service type, IT Outsourcing led with 36.4% of the Asia-Pacific IT Services market share in 2024; Managed Cloud and XaaS are projected to expand at a 13.3% CAGR to 2030.
+• By service type, IT outsourcing led with 32.74% of the Asia-Pacific IT Services market share in 2025, whereas managed cloud and XaaS is advancing at a 10.11% CAGR through 2031.

 Segment Analysis